diegosanchezp/blog-portfolio/content/blog/import-maps/index.md

 {{< /highlight >}}
 {{< /codecenter >}}

-If some of the dependencies share a common dependency they will be put in a common folder
+If some of the dependencies share a common dependency they will be put in a common folder.

-Like the last generator you'll want to update the `import-map.json` every time a dependency is added, to do so, add to `package.json` a postinstall script
+Like the last generator you'll want to update the `import-map.json` every time a dependency is added, to do so, add to `package.json` a postinstall script.

 ```json
 "scripts": {